tastybug/zettelkasten/catalog/finops/02-roles-in-finops.md

 * watch over efficiency
 * drive the cultural shift that makes engineers consider costs as an efficiency metric

-### Central FinOps Team Responsibilities

-* provide shared tooling
-* showback
-* provide alternatives to unefficiencies (e.g. storage class in cloud buckets)
-* is generally an enabler for the resource owners
-* support rate negotiations with the cloud providers

-### Engineers, Developers, Ops

-* introduce cost as a metric contributing to efficiency measurement
-* introduce activities that evaluate rightsizing, waste reduction
-* give feedback on whether spending anomalies are expected or problematic

 ### Finance

 * use reporting from the FinOps team for accounting and forecasting